Bradford City stadium fire: Effect on Lincoln City

 Lincoln City suffered two successive relegations, first to the Fourth Division in 1986, and again in 1987, becoming the first team to be automatically relegated from the Football League itself.
 They were immediately promoted back to the Football League in 1988, and survived for 23 years before being relegated again in 2011.
 Although some attributed Lincoln City's sudden demise to the psychological effects of the fire on its players (together with the resignation of successful manager Colin Murphy shortly before the fire), it symbolised the wider crisis that the introduction of new safety legislation brought to Lincoln's Sincil Bank home.

 The timber construction of St. Andrew's Stand, Main Stand and the roof of its popular Railway End terrace were immediately condemned as fire hazards, which saw seating capacity briefly cut to nil.
 Lincoln City's board responded by committing £1.1 million (£ million today) to their ground's renovation in the year that immediately followed the fire at Valley Parade, and over the following decade made improvements that eventually totalled £3 million.
-After its renovation in 1990 they named the home end of their ground the 'Stacey-West Stand', in honour of Bill Stacey and Jim West, the two Lincoln City supporters who were amongst the 56 to die at Bradford.
-Each year Lincoln send representatives to the annual memorial service in Bradford city centre and between 2007 and 2009, were managed by Bradford's captain that day, Peter Jackson.
+After its renovation in 1990 they named the home end of their ground the "Stacey-West Stand" in honour of Bill Stacey and Jim West, the two Lincoln City supporters who died in the fire.
+Each year Lincoln send representatives to the annual memorial service in Bradford city centre and between 2007 and 2009 were managed by Bradford's captain that day, Peter Jackson.

 The two sides met for the first time after the fire in April 1989, when they arranged a benefit match in aid of the Hillsborough disaster, at Valley Parade.